What does a bed bug look like?

 Adult male bed bug, before and after feeding

-The nymphs (younger bed bugs) are smaller and lighter, sometimes almost translucent, making them harder to spot.
+The nymphs (younger bed bugs) are smaller and lighter in colour, sometimes almost translucent, making them harder to spot.

 Bed bug nymph, first instar